 - Young and healthy self-employed individuals earning more than 45,000€ per year

-Private health insurance is recommended to healthy individuals only because any pre-existing health conditions might raise your monthly premium or simply not be covered altogether.
+Private health insurance is recommended for healthy individuals only because any pre-existing health conditions might raise your monthly premium or simply not be covered altogether.
 For anyone with serious pre-existing conditions, Feather recommends public insurance.

 What is included in the dental insurance?